Option 1: End-screen

 (Formerly at Volvo Cars)

-At Volvo, it helped us refine our subscription offer in Sweden, making it much more attractive.
+• At Volvo, Fogg's system helped us refine our subscription offer in Sweden, making it much more attractive.

-At my current company, Beatly, we overhauled our product to ensure our customers feel successful.
+• At my current company, Beatly, we overhauled our product to ensure our customers feel successful, a key insight from Fogg Behavior Design.

-My team now speaks a universal language.
+• My team now speaks a shared language about human behavior.
 When a new idea comes up, we can instantly say, ‘That's a great idea, but it asks too much from the customer,’ and everyone gets it.

-For any aspiring career professional, mastering this method is a no-brainer.
+For any aspiring career professional, learning Fogg Behavior Design is a no-brainer.
 It's my daily reference for every high-stakes decision in product, business, and team-building."

 As a cross-functional design leader and tech innovator, Ammon is brilliant, successful, and endlessly curious.
-He understands what it's like to face a behavior change project and feel...clueless.
+But he understands what it's like to face a behavior change project and feel clueless, not knowing where to start.

 In hindsight, he says: "It was one of the most helpful and profound unlocks of my career!"

-Following the Boot Camp, his firm produced the industry gold-standard of loyalty programs.
+Drawing on what he learned from BJ Fogg, Aamon guided his firm in creating the industry gold-standard of loyalty programs.
 "I don't think we would have understood the opportunity without your [Behavior Design] insights."

 Ammon Haggerty